-- Your child can swap their reading for pleasure book as regularly as they like.
-We would expect older children to swap less frequently if they are reading chapter books. - Access to books in class book corners and central libraries. - Children read in English, Guided Reading and independent reading time. - Class readers (story time) are timetabled daily. - Children should read at home for at least 15 minutes - We encourage parents to read to and with children at home as often as possible. - We encourage children to read widely and broadly (fiction, non-fiction, poetry etc...)
+- Your child can swap their reading for pleasure book as regularly as they like. - Access to books in class book corners and central libraries. - Children read in English, Guided Reading and independent reading time. - Class readers (story time) are timetabled daily. - Children should read at home for at least 10 mins. - We encourage parents to read to and with children at home as often as possible.